Minneota falls in semifinal heartbreaker, concludes season

 Out of the reset, Ava Rost ignited the crowd with a deep 2 just inside the right wing of the 3-point line to bring the Vikings within a point, down 50-49 and 4.7 seconds remaining.

-The scorer’s table initially counted Rost’s basket as a 3, which would tie the score at 50 with just over a second left, but after an official’s discussion, it was confirmed as a regular field goal and added about three seconds to the clock.
+The officials initially counted Rost’s basket as a 3, which would tie the score at 50 with just over a second left to potentially force overtime, but after a review, it was confirmed as a regular field goal and added about three seconds to the clock.

 The Bluejays from there were intentionally fouled once more and made both clinching free throws to seal the win, as the Vikings last deep heave didn’t fall.

 Minneota’s defense shined in the latter part of the second half, with several players getting their hands in passing lanes for steals and tips.
-The Vikings’ rebounding effort in particular, earned them back a string of crucial possessions.
+The Vikings’ rebounding effort in particular, earned them back a string of crucial possessions, and outrebounded CMC 40-34.

 CMC was able to pull ahead about midway through the half, but Rost caught the hot hand and scored 8 straight points for Minneota with back-to-back 3-pointers followed up with a 2-on-1 fastbreak layup beside Anderson after a steal to tie the score back up 32-32 with 13 minutes to play.